How to Handle Accounts Receivable Disputes: A Step-by-Step Guide

 What is Account Receivable Disputes?

-• Disagreements in Billing: The customer may question the accuracy of the invoice amount, possibly because of a typo or a misunderstanding of the terms of the contract, or they may have a problem with the quantity or quality of goods or services provided.
+Disagreements in Billing: The customer may question the accuracy of the invoice amount, possibly due to a typo, unclear terms, or a misunderstanding of the payment process or contract terms.
+Pricing disputes and double billing are common causes.

 Step 1: Establish a Clear Communication Channel

-Practical Tip: Create a dispute resolution team within your finance department, even if it’s just one or two people who are trained in conflict resolution and understand the nuances of your billing systems.
+Practical Tip:Â Create a dispute resolution team within your accounts receivable teams or finance department, even if it's just one or two people trained in conflict resolution and familiar with your billing processes.

 Step 2: Review the Disputed Invoice

-Practical Tip: Utilize accounting software that allows for easy tracking and comparison of invoices and services delivered.
-This software should have features that flag discrepancies automatically, saving time and reducing human error.
+Practical Tip:Â Utilize accounting software with a centralized platform and tracking system that allows easy comparison of invoices and services delivered.
+Features that flag discrepancies automatically save time and reduce human error.

 Step 3: Propose Solutions